Prospective First-Year FAQ

 No, we do not change our award on the basis of what a family is offered from another college or university.

 What happens if I do not initially receive financial aid from Skidmore College but

 later find out I need to apply?

 Those students admitted without Skidmore College grant assistance are normally first eligible to receive such aid, if need is demonstrated, in their junior year.

 Will my financial aid change from year to year?

-If family circumstances remain relatively unchanged, you can expect a comparable aid package that meets your demonstrated need in your upperclass years.
+If family circumstances remain relatively unchanged, you can expect a comparable aid package that meets your demonstrated need in your upperclass years assuming you meet our published priority deadline.
 The upperclass award will reflect yearly changes in costs, family circumstances, income, private scholarship, and number of children attending college.
 Work-study awards, student loan amounts, and student summer earnings will increase each year after the initial aid award.
 You must update your financial aid records by filing renewal applications every year.
 Your aid is not contingent upon maintaining a target grade-point average, other than to meet Skidmore College standards for minimum satisfactory academic progress.

 If I receive outside scholarships, how do they affect my financial aid?